barimehdi77/inception/README.md

   - `make stop` to stop all containers in the docker-compose

+  - `make start` to start all containers in the docker-compose

   - `make down` to remove all containers in the docker-compose

   - `make reload` to remove, build and run all containers in docker-compose